How to Win Your Appeal in Virginia State Courts

-The first step to appeal is to file a notice of appeal with the trial court.
+Va.
+Code § 17.1-407 — The first step to appeal is to file a notice of appeal with the trial court, with a copy to opposing counsel and to the clerk of the Court of Appeals.
 In the Circuit Court, you have thirty (30) calendar days from the date the final order is entered.
 If you don’t file the notice by then, you permanently lose your appeal.
 Under certain circumstances the final order may be suspended or vacated before that period expires.
-The notice is filed in writing in the Clerk’s Office with the Circuit Court.
+The notice is filed in writing in the Clerk’s Office with the Circuit Court, with a copy to opposing counsel and to the clerk of the Court of Appeals.
 A $25 filing fee must be submitted at the time of the filing.
-Domestic and criminal cases are appealed to the Virginia Court of Appeals.
-Most civil cases are filed appealed to the Virginia Supreme Court.
 These procedures are familiar to a experienced Va appellant lawyer.

 - Filing the transcript.

 After filing the notice of appeal, you’ll want to file a transcript of the trial.
-You also have the option of filing a written statement of facts describing what happened at trial, which is cheaper.
-However, you should avoid this option.
-It’s frequently difficult to anticipate all the facts the judges will want to see written.
+You also have the option of filing a written statement of facts describing what happened at trial, which is “cheaper” on expenses but frequently more expensive on procedure and attorney time.
+However, you should avoid the written statement of facts option.
+It’s frequently difficult to anticipate all the facts the judges will want to see written, or there may be a disagreement as to what the facts actually were.
 If you omit any of the important facts, you could lose the appeal.
 Filing a transcript avoids those worries.

 - Filing the petition for appeal.